jacob-kruse/im_sync/README.md

 The `/plotting` folder contains a number of scripts that are used to plot the data acquired from running each coverage script.
 The main script, `plot_data.py`, plots all of the available data in a number of ways.
 You can also run the other scripts independently.

+In order to run these scripts, you need to install the required Python environment.
+This is described by the `environment.yml` in the root directory and can be installed if you have Anaconda using the following command.

+    conda env create -f environment.yml

+This environment will be createed with the name "im_sync".
+To activate the environment use the following command.

+    conda activate im_sync

+Feel free to change the name of this environment by going to the `environment.yml` file and modifying the name in the first line.
+Make sure to adapt the command above accordingly.

 ### Coverage Script Data
 The `/data` folder holds all of the data that is collected from running each coverage control script.
 The `/last` folder holds the most recent output file from each coverage script.
 The `/archive` folder holds all of the experimental data for past runs of each method on the same environment.
 If you wish to keep the data collected from a run, make sure to move it into the `/archive` folder before running the coverage scripts again because they will replace the previous output file in the `/last` folder.